Hennepin County’s Climate Action Plan

 With carbon sequestration in gray, the county’s natural resources and land management work offer opportunities to improve soil health, restore habitats, plant trees, and use compost and biochar in landscaping projects.

-This chart shows the county's previous greenhouse gas emission goals and progress toward meeting those goals.
+This chart shows the county's previous and current greenhouse gas emission goals and progress toward meeting those goals.

 The development of the climate action plan included multiple phases: